infinispan/infinispan-simple-tutorials/operator/README.md

 Spinning Up Clusters with the Infinispan Operator
 =================================================
 **Authors:** Galder Zamarreño
-**Technologies:** Infinispan, Operator, Kubernetes, OKD
+**Technologies:** Infinispan, Operator, Kubernetes, OKD, Red Hat OpenShift
-**Summary:** Create and manage Infinispan clusters on OKD with the Infinispan Operator.
+**Summary:** Create and manage Infinispan clusters with the Infinispan Operator.

 About This Tutorial
 -------------------
 The Infinispan Operator provides operational intelligence to simplify deploying Infinispan on Kubernetes clusters.

-This tutorial shows you how to quickly create three node cluster using the Infinispan Operator.
+This tutorial shows you how to quickly create a three-node cluster using the Infinispan Operator.
 You then interact with the Infinispan cluster to store and retrieve data.

 Installing the Infinispan Operator
 ----------------------------------